The Best Way to Spend 3+ Days in Fiordland National Park and Te Anau

 A Fiordland Cinema Exclusive: Ata Whenua

-After you get back to Te Anau, head to the Fiordland Cinema to see Ata Whenau, a movie that is only shown here.
+After you get back to Te Anau, head to the Fiordland Cinema to see Ata Whenau, a movie that was filmed within the national park and is only shown here.
 This 30 minute long movie highlights the beauty and history of the region and is a great way to understand the landscape in which you will be exploring.
 They have showings daily at 3 PM, 5 PM and 6 PM and the cinema itself sells food and drinks that can be brought into the theater.

 Day 2: Fiordland National Park Hikes